Rosemary's Baby (miniseries)

 Rosemary's Baby is a 2014 two-part, four-hour television miniseries adaptation of Ira Levin's best-selling 1967 horror novel of the same name and its 1997 sequel Son of Rosemary.
-Zoe Saldana stars in the NBC production, directed by Agnieszka Holland.
-Unlike earlier versions, it is set in Paris rather than New York.
+It is the third installment overall in the franchise of the same name, and stars Zoe Saldaña.
+Produced by NBC, the series was directed by Agnieszka Holland.
+Unlike earlier versions, it is set in Paris rather than New York City.
 The work was not well received by critics, many of whom said that it was stretched to fill two two-hour timeslots.
 Although there are several notable changes, this miniseries is considered to be a faithful updating of the original 1968 film adaptation.